Morningside

 Morningside displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Morningside's dwelling structures, as per the latest Census, consisted of 40.9% houses and 59.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Morningside's dwelling structures, as per the latest Census data, consisted of 40.9% houses and 59.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Morningside was at 16.2%, with the rest of dwellings either mortgaged (36.0%) or rented (47.8%).
-The median monthly mortgage repayment in Morningside was $2,132, higher than Brisbane metro's average of $1,863.
-The median weekly rent in Morningside was $430, compared to Brisbane metro's $380.
-Nationally, Morningside's mortgage repayments were significantly higher at $2,132 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Morningside was at 16.2%, with mortgaged dwellings at 36.0% and rented ones at 47.8%.
+The median monthly mortgage repayment was $2,132, higher than Brisbane metro's average of $1,863.
+Median weekly rent in Morningside was $430, compared to Brisbane metro's $380.
+Nationally, Morningside's mortgage repayments were significantly higher at $2,132 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing